-On , 1996, the closing price for the Common Stock reported by the NYSE was \$ per share.
-As of April 12, 1996, there were 1,332 holders of record of the Common Stock.
+The last reported sale price of the Common Stock on the NYSE as of a recent date is set forth on the cover page of this Prospectus.
+As of May 17, 1996, there were 1,306 holders of record of the Common Stock.